 A video chronicler accompanies every expedition.
 With cameras at-the-ready 24 hours a day and seven days a week, these talented professionals have just one goal: to capture the essence of your expedition for you.
 A Voyage DVD will be professionally edited and made available for purchase at the end of your expedition—proof of your intrepid spirit!

-Yes, National Geographic Explorer features a glass-enclosed fitness center with gym equipment, including treadmills, stationary bicycles, an elliptical cross-trainer, free weights, benches, and body bar.
+Yes, Explorer and Orion feature a glass-enclosed fitness center with gym equipment, including treadmills, stationary bicycles, an elliptical cross-trainer, free weights, benches, and body bar.
 There is also an outdoor stretching area.